 A slow growing, evergreen scrambling shrub or vine that grows to 7m high.
 It produces masses of white, scented, star-shaped flowers in summer and it attracts a variety of birds.
 Plant in full sun to light shade and water regularly.
 It is a bit tender and does best in frost-free gardens but can handle a few degrees below freezing without damage.
 Useful as a climber or espalier and the flowers are used in arrangements.
 The fresh leaves poison sheep and cattle.
 It is a larval host to the Cambridge Blue butterfly and 6 species of moths.
+Mystically the dried flowers are used in love sachets, to attract wealth and encourage prophetic dreams.
+Fresh flowers are smelled to induce sleep.
 The name is derived from the Persian yasmin = a fragrant shrub.

 This evergreen scrambler is water wise and is happy planted in the sun or semi shade.
 The fragrant white/pink flowers occur in spring and attract butterflies.
 This plant attracts birds - insect and nectar eaters and is also used for nesting sites.
 Plant it against a trellis on the patio where you will enjoy the fragrant flowers.
 It is ideal for small gardens to create a screen and is happy to be in a pot, but do provide lots of compost.
 It is used magically as a love charm.
+Mystically the dried flowers are used in love sachets, to attract wealth and encourage prophetic dreams.
+Fresh flowers are smelled to induce sleep.
 It is a larval host to the Cambridge Blue butterfly and 6 species of moths.
 The Hawk moths pollinate the flowers.
-Margaret Roberts suggests planting it up a twirley dryer to create a shady, sweetly scented spot to sit.
-She also suggests that the dried flowers make an excellent digestive tea.
-The flowers are also used in a bath vinegar.
+Margaret Roberts suggested planting it up a twirley dryer to create a shady, sweetly scented spot to sit.
+She also suggested that the dried flowers make an excellent digestive tea.
+The flowers are also used in a vinegar bath.
 They are pushed into a bottle of vinegar and left in the sun for a week.
 It is then strained and 1 cup is added to bath water or used as a hair rinse.
 They also make a lovely pot-pourri.
 The name is derived from the Persian yasmin = a fragrant shrub.